clarklindev/nextjs-maximilianschwarzmuller-nextjs14-and-react-the-complete-guide/README.md

 ## 269. Running Server-side Code & Using the Filesystem
 - running server side code eg. load the data from data/dummy-backend.json on serverside via filesytem
-- change the getStaticProps():
+- change the getStaticProps(context):
 - `import fs from 'fs';`
 - NB: if you import `import fs from 'fs/promises'`, it returns a promise which you can just await
 - NOTE: fs is server-only and nextjs will see which libraries are used in server-side code and strip that from client side bundle
 - code would be "split":
-  client side -> component function vs server-side -> getStaticProps() and the imports it used.
+  client side -> component function vs server-side -> getStaticProps(context) and the imports it used.
 - fs.readFileSync() //synchronously reads file and blocks execution until its done
 - fs.readFile() //expects a callback to continue -> if import `import fs from 'fs'` but returns a promise if `import fs from 'fs/promises'`;
 - to get path: `import path from 'path';`